fuafa/not-a-hub/src/posts/Subtyping.md

 ```

 ## Depth subtyping
-The `Width subtyping` says a type `A` with more properties considers to be a subtype of a type `B` with less properties but all included in type `A`, which doesn't hold when `B` has a field with a different type than in `A`.
+The `Width subtyping` says a type `A` with more properties is considered a subtype of a type `B` with less properties but all included in type `A`, which doesn't hold when `B` has a field with a different type than in `A`.
 Consider situation like this:
 ```ts
 function bar(o: { nested: { x: number, y: string }, r: boolean }) {
   o.nested = { x: 1, y: 'y' }